 All through the long, bright days of June its leaves grew green and fair,

 and waved in hot mid-summer’s noon its soft and yellow hair.

 And now, with autumn’s moonlit eyes, its harvest time has come,

 we pluck away the frosted leaves and bear the treasure home.

 Maybe I am missing something.
 Maybe it’s my sad mood, matched by a dark, rainy day that called me to linger in bed in order not to face it.
 Maybe it’s like those damn morning songs that came the days after the election – too much joy for the day.
 Or maybe I am still too cynical to be happy just noticing a thing that happens every year and celebrating it.
 We’re coming up on Christmas, and I am really clear that it has meaning and resonance for our time, so the celebration is in fact a call to resistance.
 This is just… there.

-It’s not a hard tune to sing – it appears serveral times in the hymnal and has a familiarish melody.
+It’s not a hard tune to sing – Land of Rest appears serveral times in the hymnal and has a familiarish melody.
 And if you sing it with a lilt, it could be almost Irish.

 But I’m not a fan of the lyrics and am not sure why I would ever use a hymn like this when there are others that connect more deeply.